Purpose of HHS Competes

 - Define the problem.
 Defining the specific problem(s) you wish to solve will help guide the approach and competition type.
 You can do this by convening one or more meetings with a group of experts, use a Federal Register Notice to collect wide input, and/or ask for help from the federal prize community.
 If you would like assistance, please write to email@example.com.

-- Justify the use of a prize competition (to yourself and to others).
+- Justify the use of a prize competition (to yourself and to others) to address the identified problem(s).
 There are a number of advantages that competitions offer over alternatives.
-You should be clear why a competition best fits your situation.
+You should be clear why a competition best fits your situation and how solutions will be utilized.
 See OMB guidance on use of challenges to promote open government.

 - Decide the legal authority under which the competition will be run.
 Most competitions at HHS will be run under the COMPETES authority, but there may be exceptions.
 Consult your Office of General Counsel for more information.